 MOD ARG/B/PRG/76/1

-RESOLUTION 101 (Rev. Guadalajara, 2010)
+RESOLUTION 101 (Rev. busan, 2014)

 Internet Protocol-based networks

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) Resolution 101 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+a) Resolution 101 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 b) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society (WSIS), especially §§ 27 c) and 50 d) of the Tunis Agenda for the Information Society, relating to international Internet connectivity;

+c) the WSIS+10 High-Level Event, in its Statement (Geneva, 2014) on the implementation of WSIS outcomes and the WSIS Vision Beyond 2015, determined that one of the priority areas that must be addressed by the Post-2015 Development Agenda must be: “(…) Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space, including in light of future developments in the Internet of Things”;

-c) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of Questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries at both the regional and international levels;
+d) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of Questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries at both the regional and international levels;

-d) Resolution 23 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;
+e) Resolution 23 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;

-e) Resolution 69 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;
+f) Resolution 69 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;

-f) Recommendation ITU-T D.50, on general tariff principles – principles applicable to international Internet connection;
+g) Recommendation ITU-T D.50, on general charging principles – principles applicable to international Internet connection;

-g) Resolution 64 (Johannesburg, 2008) of WTSA, on IP address allocation and encouraging the deployment of IPv6,
+h) Resolution 64 (Rev. Dubai, 2012) of WTSA, on IP address allocation and encouraging the deployment of IPv6,

 aware